 What is Common Criteria and why is it important?

-CC based evaluations also have an Evaluation Assurance Level or “EAL” rating.
-The EAL rating defines the degree of trust one can have that the product/solution being evaluated complies with the requirements in the protection profile and is directly dependent on the level of detail the independent evaluations go to during the evaluation process.
+CC-based evaluations also have an Evaluation Assurance Level or “EAL” rating.
+The EAL rating defines the degree of trust one can have that the product/solution complies with the requirements in the protection profile.
+It depends on the level of detail the independent evaluations go to during the evaluation process.

-The ultimate goal of Common Criteria is to independently validate claims from a vendor that its security features are valid.
+The ultimate goal of Common Criteria is to independently validate claims that a vendor’s security features are valid.
 Only accredited laboratories can perform Common Criteria evaluations.

-Established by global governments, the Common Criteria Recognition Arrangement has been signed by 31 countries, and each country recognises the other’s certifications and certification schemes.
+Established by global governments, the Common Criteria Recognition Arrangement has been signed by 31 countries.
+Each country recognises the other’s certifications and schemes.

-Evaluations are performed to a particular assurance level which represents the strength of the evaluation.
-Products that require a higher assurance level, to say Evaluation Assurance Level 4 (EAL 4), require far greater testing and scrutiny than a product being evaluated to EAL 1 or EAL 2.
+Evaluations are performed to a particular assurance level, which represents the evaluation's strength.
+Products that require a higher assurance level, such as Evaluation Assurance Level 4 (EAL 4), require far greater testing and scrutiny than a product being evaluated at a lower level.

-Greater attention is usually given to the assurance level, instead of what, specifically, is being assured, which is documented within the protection profile.
-In reality, both aspects of the evaluation should be analysed by would-be customers of a secure system.
+Greater attention is usually given to the assurance level instead of what is being assured, which is documented within the protection profile.
+Prospective customers of a secure system should analyse both aspects of the evaluation.

-Furthermore, a Common Criteria certification represents a very specific configuration of software and hardware.
-Software versions and hardware models are important and are documented as part of the certification, differences or changes to these versions will invalidate the certification.
+Furthermore, a Common Criteria certification represents a very specific software and hardware configuration.
+Software versions and hardware models are important and are documented as part of the certification.
+Differences or changes to these versions will invalidate the certification.

 Why is Common Criteria important?